-Roasted Jalapeno Soup may sound crazy, but believe me – it’s crazy good.
-Spice dinner up a notch with this creamy soup.
+Roasted Jalapeno Soup for two may sound crazy, but it’s crazy good.
+Spice dinner up a notch with this creamy vegetarian soup.

 Ever have somebody suggest a recipe to you, find the name not so appetizing, but once you see a picture and decide to make it, it’s one of the best recipes ever?

 I harvested tons and tons of jalapenos from my garden this year.
 So many that I need to freeze most of them.